hynek/structlog/docs/index.md

 ## *structlog* in Practice

-The following chapters deal with consideration of using *structlog* in the real world.
+The following chapters deal with considerations of using *structlog* in the real world.

 ```{toctree}